 For once, the US version of the film has been mounted with considerable care, with new scenes directed by New World Pictures editor R.J.
 Kizer, later co-director of the hilarious Hell Comes to Frogtown (1987).
 Raymond Burr has even been brought back to frame the English-language scenes, as in the original, although the character is pointedly now just Mr Martin ... missing his Christian name Steve.
 A superlative job has been conducted on the dubbing few other films when dubbing a film into English would take the care to dub the scenes with the Russians into Russian and offer English subtitles.

 Godzilla 1985 would be the last Godzilla film to be granted a cinematic released in the West for fifteen years.
-The revival was a big success in Japan and Toho then went onto to conduct a series of new Godzilla films Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla vs Mothra (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016).
+The revival was a big success in Japan and Toho then went onto to conduct a series of new Godzilla films Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla vs Mothra (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016), plus the anime Godzilla: Planet of the Monsters (2017).
 Many of these revamped Godzillas battles with various monsters during the 1960s and 70s.
 The most notable features are that these films take themselves seriously and are much better produced and with excellent effects.

 The classic Godzilla films are: Godzilla, King of the Monsters (1954), Gigantis the Fire Monster/Godzilla Raids Again/The Return of Godzilla (1955), King Kong Vs. Godzilla (1962), Godzilla vs the Thing/Mothra vs Godzilla (1964), Ghidrah the Three-Headed Monster (1964), Monster Zero/Invasion of the Astro Monster (1965), Godzilla vs the Sea Monster/Ebirah, Horror of the Deep (1966), Son of Godzilla (1968), Destroy All Monsters (1968), Godzillas Revenge (1969), Godzilla vs the Smog Monster/Godzilla vs Hedorah (1971), Godzilla vs Gigan/Godzilla on Monster Island (1972), Godzilla vs Megalon (1973), Godzilla vs the Cosmic Monster/Godzilla vs the Bionic Monster/Godzilla vs Mechagodzilla (1974) and Terror of Mechagodzilla/Escape of Mechagodzilla/Monsters from an Unknown Planet (1976).
 Both Roland Emmerichs Godzilla (1998) and Gareth Edwards Godzilla (2014) are big-budget, English-language remakes.